BMI vs Body Fat Percentage: Which Reflects Your Health Better?

 Obesity III≥ 40

-Important: These cut-offs don’t adjust for sex, age, or ethnicity—even though body-fat distribution often does National Academies report on body composition.
+Important: These cut-offs don't adjust for sex, age, or ethnicity—even though body-fat distribution often does (National Academies report on body composition).
 The AMA recommends combining BMI with direct adiposity measures for any clinical assessment.
+See also body fat vs. body mass: what's the difference for a deeper look at how these measures diverge.

 For a deeper dive, see Why BMI Calculators Aren't Useful.